-There are over thousend of political prisoners in Belarus.
-We present platforms and initiatives, and give advice on how you can support these people directly and indirectly from abroad.
+Nearly 1,500 political prisoners are currently in Belarus.
+We present platforms and initiatives, and provide advice on how you can support these people directly and indirectly from abroad.

-There are currently over 1000 political prisoners in Belarus.
+In Belarus, nearly 1,500 political prisoners are currently held.
 This includes women and men, young and old, from all strata of Belarusian society, who have exercised their basic rights to freedom of expression and assembly and have campaigned for a free, democratic Belarus.

 These people can be helped in various ways.
 We present platforms and initiatives, and give advice on how you can support political prisoners in Belarus directly and indirectly from abroad.